chain4travel/camino-docs/docs/camino-messenger/messenger-fees.md

    The Service Fee is set by the supplier for each individual service.
 It is specified in EURe and can have any value including 0.
 Its purpose is an additional income stream, balancing out traffic/processing costs, replacement for booking fees or payment for providing information services.
 The Service Fee is split between the Supplier (70%) and Chain4Travel (30% for further development).

-   examples for using a Service Fee for a specific message type:
+   Examples for using a Service Fee for a specific message type:

    - Micropayments of services
    - Monetize searches as a compensation of poor look2book ratio